 Reading from the text will be assigned each week.
 Each section of the text has an associated reading quiz to go along with it in canvas.
-These are short quizzes that you may take as many times as you would like until the due date.
+These are short quizzes that you may take as many times as you would like until the due date and are designed to be taken as you read the text and before we cover the material in class.
 Your highest score is the one that will count.